firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=ipblocklist).

-The last time downloaded was found to be dated: Tue Jun  9 23:55:02 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 00:06:09 UTC 2015.

 The ipset `zeus` has **232** entries, **232** unique IPs.